elysemontano/elyse-lecture-notes/first-day/html-css.md

 There are also several different containers.
 The first few, html, head, and body are required for all html files and should automatically appear using the html shortcut on your text editor.
 Div is a way to section off a tag or collection of tags on a page.
 We also have a paragraph tag that we can put a block of text in.

+Lastly, we have several other tags such as
+- strong which will make the text bold,
+- em which will italicize the text,
+- we talked about image and a tags.
+-  lists,
-Lastly, we have several other tags such as strong which will make the text bold, em which will italicize the text, we talked about image and a tags.
-There is also lists, the title which lives in the head tag that will show the title of your page on the tab, br will give you a line break, table which will create a spreadsheet type of layout, and you can also add comments into your html files that is to communicate to developers and will not display any content on the page.
+- the title which lives in the head tag that will show the title of your page on the tab,
+- br will give you a line break,
+- table which will create a spreadsheet type of layout,
+- and you can also add comments into your html files that is to communicate to developers and will not display any content on the page.

 ** Next slide **